Naadam Festival

 Day 2 - Mongol Nomadic Cultural Resort

-After breakfast, you drive to the Hustai National Park which is home to the only truly wild horses on earth; the Takhi horse.
-Several decades ago, wild horses had disappeared from Mongolia, victims of habitat loss and poaching.
-However, small numbers survived in European zoos and from these numbers, through a program of careful breeding and international cooperation, the wild population was rebuilt.
-Now, Hustai is home to some 250 wild horses, of which 130 were born in the wild.
+After breakfast, drive to Hustai National Park (30km on dirt road + 40km on tarmac road -approx. 1.5-2 hours), home to the only truly wild horses on earth: the Takhi horse.
+Decades ago, wild horses disappeared from Mongolia due to habitat loss and poaching, though small populations survived in European zoos.
+Through careful breeding and international cooperation, the wild population has been restored.
+Hustai now hosts around 250 wild horses, with 130 born in the wild.
 (B,L,D)

-Day 4 - Hutsai National Park – Elsen Tasarkhai
+Day 4 - Hustai National Park – Elsen Tasarkhai

 Day 5 - Elsen Tasarkhai – Kharkhorin

-It is an early start this morning as you set off for Arvaiheer town.
-It is pre-Naadam Day in town and you will visit the local horse trainers camping area.
-Here, jockeys and trainers will be getting ready for the race tomorrow.
-It is fascinating to see the build-up of excitement and feel the true atmosphere of the Naadam Festival.
+It’s an early start this morning as you set off for Arvaikheer.
+Today is pre-Naadam Day in town, and you’ll visit the local horse trainers’ camping area, where jockeys and trainers prepare for tomorrow’s races.
+Experience the excitement building up and immerse yourself in the authentic atmosphere of the Naadam Festival.
 (B,L,D)

 Day 7 - Naadam Festival

-Today you will drive to Ongi Monastery and to your next ger camp.
-Ongi Monastery is the collective name for the ruins of two monasteries that face each other across the Ongi River in Saikhan-Ovoo district of Dundgovi Province.
-The Barlim Monastery is located on the north bank of the river while the Khutagt Monastery sits on the south bank.
-Both complexes of Ongi Monastery were completely destroyed in 1939 during anti-religious purges.
-Over 200 monks were killed, and many surviving monks were imprisoned or forced conscripts into the Communist-controlled army.
+Today, you will drive to Ongi Monastery and your next ger camp.
+Ongi Monastery encompasses the ruins of two monasteries located on opposite banks of the Ongi River in the Saikhan-Ovoo district of Dundgovi Province.
+The Barlim Monastery is situated on the north bank, while the Khutagt Monastery is on the south bank.
+Both complexes were completely destroyed in 1939 during anti-religious purges, resulting in the deaths of over 200 monks, with many survivors imprisoned or conscripted into the Communist army.
 (B,L,D)

 Day 9 - Khongor Sand Dunes

 This morning, drive to Khongor Sand Dunes, some of the largest and most impressive white sand dunes in Mongolia.
-Khongor Sand Dunes stretch more than 180 km (112 miles) with majestic heights of 15-30 m.
-The largest dunes are northwest of the range up to 300 metres high.
-From the top of the dunes, the view of the desert is incredible, and one can also see the Khongoryn River flowing in amongst the desert feeding the nearby oases.
+Khongor Sand Dunes stretch over 180 km (112 miles) and reach majestic heights of 15-30 m, with the largest dunes located northwest of the range, soaring up to 300 metres high.
+From the top of the dunes, the view of the desert is incredible, and you can also see the Khongoryn River flowing through the desert, feeding the nearby oases.
 Enjoy a camel ride before returning to camp.
 (B,L,D)

 Day 10 - Khongor Sand Dunes

 It is a lovely relaxing day spent in the Gobi.
 Did you know that the name “Khongor” means palomino horse in Mongolian?
 Enjoy walks near the camp and visit the sand dunes.
-The dunes make sound like a plane engine on a windy day, so they have also been named the “Singing Dunes”.
+The dunes produce a sound like a plane engine on a windy day, which is why they have also been named the “Singing Dunes.”
 (B,L,D)

 Day 12 - Tsagaan Suvarga Cliffs

-After breakfast, drive through the Gobi to Tsagaan Suvarga.
-Tsagaan Suvarga (or White Stupa) and also known as the mini–Grand Canyon, is a sheer slope that was an ancient seabed.
-Over millions of years various changes in the environment have produced its famous-coloured layers.
-The formation is over 50 metres at its highest point, and it is a sheer slope, which from a distance seems to be the ruins of an ancient city.
+After breakfast, drive through the Gobi to Tsagaan Suvarga (185km, 4-5 hours).
+Tsagaan Suvarga (or White Stupa), also known as the mini–Grand Canyon, is a sheer slope that was an ancient seabed.
+Over millions of years, various changes in the environment have produced its famous-coloured layers.
+The formation is over 50 metres at its highest point and appears as a sheer slope that, from a distance, resembles the ruins of an ancient city.
 (B,L,D)

 Day 13 - Ulaanbaatar

-This morning, you return to Ulaanbaatar and transfer to your hotel.
+This morning, you return to Ulaanbaatar (425km/6-7 hrs) and transfer to your hotel.
 In the afternoon, there will be an opportunity for last-minute shopping and time at leisure before our farewell dinner.
 (B,L,D)

 Day 14 - Departure